rkingruby/spring-petclinic-microservices-opentelemetrysample/README.md

 ## Starting services locally without Docker

 Every microservice is a Spring Boot application and can be started locally using IDE ([Lombok](https://projectlombok.org/) plugin has to be set up) or `../mvnw spring-boot:run` command.
-For attaching the OpenTelemetry agent you can modify the command to '../mvnw spring-boot:run -Dspring-boot.run.jvmArguments="-javaagent:../docker/opentelemetry-javaaagent.jar -Dotel.exporter.otlp.endpoint=http://localhost:4317 -Dotel.resource.attributes=service.name=servicename-petclinic" '
+For attaching the OpenTelemetry agent you can modify the command to `../mvnw spring-boot:run -Dspring-boot.run.jvmArguments="-javaagent:../docker/opentelemetry-javaaagent.jar -Dotel.exporter.otlp.endpoint=http://localhost:4317 -Dotel.resource.attributes=service.name=servicename-petclinic"`

-Replace the 'servicename' above with the respective microservice name when starting the application using mvnw.
+Replace the `servicename` above with the respective microservice name when starting the application.
 The above assumes the tracing server is also run locally.
 Replace localhost with the IP address of machine where tracing server is running for non-local scenarios.
 Both Signoz and Jaeger listen for OTLP data in the 4317 port.